-Google recently confirmed an Android P update for Pixel and Pixel 2 smartphones.
-The update is available in beta form ahead of a release in the third quarter.
+Google recently confirmed an Android P update for Google’s Pixel and Pixel 2 smartphones and devices from select OEMs like Sony.
+The update is available in beta form for these devices ahead of a release in the third quarter.

 Samsung hasn’t confirmed plans to release Android P for Galaxy phones and those announcements will likely come sometime after the finished product is released for Pixel phones.

 While it could be awhile before Samsung releases Android P, the update could come a little faster than Android Oreo.
-And here’s why.
+Here’s why.

 Samsung’s Galaxy S9 and Galaxy S9+ both support Google’s Project Treble.
 In a nutshell, Project Treble should help cut down the amount of time it takes for companies to release major Android software updates.

 Android Oreo updates for the Galaxy S8, Galaxy Note 8, and others don’t include Project Treble, but there’s hope that Samsung will include it in future Oreo builds.